 OKX on the other hand has many of the features that Coinbase lacks, making it the more suitable exchange for advanced crypto traders and those looking for more crypto-centric products.
 The major downside of OKX is that there is no fiat-offramp support, meaning users are not able to sell crypto for cash, then withdraw to a bank account.

-You can see more about how these two compare in the following deep dive:
+You can see more about how these two compare in our deep dive OKX vs Coinbase comparison review.

 Binance vs Coinbase